-We did not employ a contractor to build the lodge: we built it with the local Maasai.
+We did not employ a contractor to build the lodge: we built it with the local Maasai people.
 Since day one the community felt not just involved, but started earning (through employment).

-We took this concept one step further by creating Maasai Wilderness Conservation Trust (MWCT): a community Trust, deeply rooted in the community.
+We took this concept one step further by creating Maasai Wilderness Conservation Trust (MWCT): a community Trust, deeply rooted in the community of the Maasai tribe.

 Trustee and President of the Trust Board is Samson Parashina, a brilliant Maasai leader.
 Elected members of the community sit on the Advisory Board, and other elected members in a developing committee.
 Meetings with the community are held quarterly to assure members to have the ability of using the Trust to better cater for their most important needs.